danfickle/cpp-to-java-source-converter/README.md

   + multi dimension arrays.
 + test-class
   + top level class being marked as nested and nested inside Global.
-  + super constructor not being called as specified by ctor chain initializer.
+  + Anonymous inner class being added to a stack.
+  + Anonymous inner classes not being cleaned up in destruct.
 + test-operator-overloading
   + operator overloads being generated but not being used.
 + test-pointers